haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2023/index.md

 ### Docking Scenario: Paratope - NMR-epitope

-Now that we have all data ready and know about execution modes of HADDOCK3 it is time to setup the docking.
+Now that we have all data ready it is time to setup the docking.
 Here we are using the NMR-identified epitope, which is treated as active, meaning restraints will be defined from it to "force" it to be at the interface.

 The restraint file to use for this is `ambig-paratope-NMR-epitope.tbl`.
 We will also define the restraints to keep the two antibody chains together using for this the `antibody-unambig.tbl` restraint file.